 - Lightning strikes

-Most home policies do not cover earthquakes, floods and sinkholes.
-You can usually purchase an additional insurance rider or a separate policy for these perils.
-Flood insurance, for example, may be purchased through the National Flood Insurance Program (NFIP).
+Most standard home policies do not cover earthquakes, floods and sinkholes.
+You can usually purchase a separate policy or add an endorsement to your existing policy to cover these perils.
+Flood insurance, for example, may be purchased through the federally backed National Flood Insurance Program (NFIP) or dozens of private insurers.
+Your insurance professional can help you purchase these additional coverages.

 Why does my mortgage lender require me to have home insurance?

-What does homeowners insurance pay for if my home is damaged due to a fire?
+What does homeowners insurance pay for if my home is damaged due to a structure fire?

-Your standard homeowners insurance will pay for the cost of repairing the fire damage to your property, structure and contents according to the terms of your policy.
-There is also coverage to help pay for additional living expenses if you need to stay somewhere else while the repairs are made.
+Your standard homeowners insurance will help pay for the cost of repairing the fire damage to your property, structure and contents according to the terms of your policy, minus your deductible.
+There is also coverage for additional living expenses if you need temporary housing while the repairs are made.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: